libsteve/Go-Go-Gadget-Repo/assignment2/prepro/README.markdown

 Notes:

-	when doing standard in, type line by and press enter when you finish a line.
-When you are finished, type a "." then enter.
+when doing standard in, you should type it in like this

+	> line1
+	> line2
+	> line3
+	> line4
+	> .

+period by itself on a line marks EOF

 ##Known Bugs